Wonsan Agricultural University: History

 Before becoming a university in 1948, Wonsan Agricultural University was the site of the Territorial Abbey of Tokwon.
 German Benedictine monks belonging to the Congregation of Missionary Benedictines of Saint Ottilien founded the abbey in 1927-28.
 First, a seminary building was built, and then between 1929 and 1932 a Neo-Romanesque monastery and a church were both built.

 Following World War II, after the liberation of Korea and surrender of Japan in 1945, the abbey remained and continued operating.
 In 1948-49, the abbey was closed and was turned into Wonsan Agricultural University.
 The seminary was turned into the No. 2 Teaching building and the monastery-church was turned into the No. 1 Teaching Building.
 The university was the first agricultural university in the county of North Korea.

 During the Korean War, the No. 1 Teaching Building was bombed and partially destroyed.
 Following the bombings, the building was repaired.
 The monks, still part of the Territorial Abbey of Tokwon moved to South Korea and established Waegwan Abbey in 1952.

 Around 1980, a four story dormitory was built for the purpose of housing foreign students.

-Currently, Wonsan Agricultural University is the largest agricultural university in North Korea.
+Wonsan Agricultural University is the largest agricultural university in North Korea.